scottrigby/basekamp-next/content/events/teaching-artist-union-and-school-future.md

   - src: goldglugo.jpg
     alt: "School of the Future logo with 3D metallic letter forms"
   - src: smallgluegun.jpg
-    alt: "Minimalist illustration of hot glue gun tool in black and white drawing style with yellow background"
+    alt: "Hot glue gun illustration in black and white drawing style with yellow background"
 dateRange:
   from: 2010-02-09T18:00
   to: 2010-02-09T20:00